-The Diocesan Archives provides safe, secure and controlled storage for non-current parish records, including baptism, marriage and burial records, proof of status for legal purposes as well as genealogical purposes.
+The Diocesan Archives provides safe, secure and controlled storage for non-current parish records, including baptism, marriage and burial records, and proof of status for legal purposes as well as genealogical purposes.

-The Archives staff can be reached by email or at 416-363-6021 or 1-800-668-8932:
+You can reach the Archives staff by email or at 416-363-6021 or 1-800-668-8932:

 Information and Guides